eonx-com/easy-monorepo/packages/EasyBugsnag/docs/session-tracking.md

 `Symfony\Contracts\Cache\CacheInterface`.
 For Laravel applications, create a cache that implements `Illuminate\Contracts\Cache\Repository`.

-When you register your cache implementation as a service, use the `SERVICE_SESSION_TRACKING_CACHE` constant from `EonX\EasyBugsnag\Bridge\BridgeConstantsInterface` as the service ID.
+When you register your cache implementation as a service, use the `\EonX\EasyBugsnag\Bundle\Enum\ConfigServiceId::SessionTrackingCache` as the service ID.

 ## Tracking queue jobs in Laravel